Getter (DJ): 2020-present: HOT VODKA 1, Skater XL, NAPALM, Selling "Suh Dude"

 Petulla teased the release of HOT VODKA 1, his first album under the Terror Reid name, on April 9, 2020.
 11 days later, he also teased a single collab with Pouya called "Outlawz", which would be released on April 23.

 HOT VODKA 1 debuted on May 7, the album featured the three previously released singles "When It's All Gone", "Krylon", and "Outlawz"; and four new tracks.
 Petulla would be featured on a track by Diablo, Elioze, and Shakewell called "Killing".

 Following the murder of George Floyd, Petulla announced a charity stream on June 4 where all donations would be matched as a mass donation towards the Black Lives Matter Global Network.
 The stream generated $6,492.21, which Petulla then matched, totalling to a donation of $13,000.
 Since then he has continuously supported the BLM Movement.

 On July 17, the Skater XL official Twitter account posted a link to a list of artists that would be featured in the game's upcoming new soundtrack, which included Petulla as well as other artists including Interpol, Modest Mouse, and STARHEADBODY.
 Petulla also released a mod for the game which included clothes for the in-game avatar to wear.

 On October 1, Petulla teased his second full-length album NAPALM, which would be released later in 2020.
 He released a single from the album "BAD ACID" on October 23.
 The full album would be released on October 30.

-On April 5, 2021, Petulla tweeted that he was selling the original "Suh Dude" vine as an NFT (Non-fungible token).

 Controversy

 A song featured on a collaboration album between Petulla and Suicideboys contained a song titled Stop Calling Us Horrorcore, built entirely around a single sample found in the '808 Mood' sample pack by Trap Veterans on Producer Loops.
 Petulla said he did not know anything about it, after he was sent the almost-completed track.

 On June 18, 2016, Petulla posted a photo on Twitter of him receiving fellatio from a fan in a hotel room in Las Vegas after his set at Electric Daisy Carnival.
 He then made a t-shirt of the photo which he sold on his Trippy Burger website.

-On 16 September 2016, Petulla used Twitter to voice his strongly worded opinions on the cost of touring and why having local acts open shows is "potentially ruining the full tour experience".
+On September 16, 2016, Petulla used Twitter to voice his strongly worded opinions on the cost of touring and why having local acts open shows is "potentially ruining the full tour experience".
 He went on to explain why he said "f--- local openers" and laid out how the lack of experience and disregard for sound protocols they bring often derails the performances to follow and overall downgrades the show as a whole.
-After the controversy effectively circulated all throughout the DJing community and beyond, Petulla has apologized.
+After the controversy effectively circulated all throughout the DJing community and beyond, Petulla apologized.
 In a series of new tweets sent out later on, Petulla acknowledged his own come-up as an opening DJ, mentioning how he understands the routine.